bryceandy/laravel-selcom/README.md

 The payment page contains payment options such as QR code, all mobile money options etc.

-To redirect to this page, we will use the previous example but return without the `is_ussd` option:
+To redirect to this page, we will use the previous example but return without the `is_ussd` option or assign it to `false`:

 ```php
 use Bryceandy\Selcom\Facades\Selcom;